This post may contain affiliate links.

 Related post: Casados Costa Rica- the complete guide

-This traditional Costa Rican vegetable beef soup is hearty, healthy and extremely popular during the rainy season.
-Often served with white rice, Costa Rican tortillas and a natural juice, if you have the chance to eat this in Costa Rica-don’t miss it!
+This traditional Costa Rican vegetable beef stew is hearty, healthy, and extremely popular during the rainy season.
+Often served with white rice, Costa Rican tortillas, and a natural juice, if you have the chance to eat this traditional dish in Costa Rica-don’t miss it!

 Related post: A Foodie’s Restaurant Guide To La Fortuna, Costa Rica

-This Latin American staple, which literally translates to rice with chicken, is easy go-to food for eating out in Costa Rica for lunch.
+Arroz con pollo is a Latin American staple, which literally translates to rice with chicken.
+It’s an easy go-to food for eating out in Costa Rica for lunch.
 It’s also the quintessential party food- jokingly named arroz con siempre.

-Pretty much like arroz con pollo except with shrimp.
+Arroz con camarones is pretty much like arroz con pollo except with shrimp.
 Don’t miss an opportunity to eat this near the beach.
-My favorite is found at El Barco de los Mariscos in Jaco Beach.

 Related post: Where To Eat In Jaco Costa Rica